-Dents and cracks in wooden corbels can make the decorative wooden pieces look less appealing.
+Corbels are the decorative support brackets attached to a vertical surface often used to support a shelf or a counter.
+Dents and cracks in wooden corbels can make the decorative pieces look less appealing.
 However, such damage can be hidden using wood putty or wood filler.
 These compounds can hide the crevices to make the woodwork look good again.

 Step 1 – Prep the Damages for Repairs

 Remove any loose debris inside the dents and cracks.
-Be careful with wood splinters, as these can pierce skin.
+Be careful with wood splinters, as these can pierce the skin.
 Before applying the wood filler, sand the surface of the wood to prepare it for sealing.
-Applying wood sealer after repairs will not only enhance the appearance of the wood, but it will also hide the repairs much better.
+Applying wood sealer after repairs will not only enhance the appearance of the wood but will also conceal the repairs much better.

 Step 2 – Choose What Compound to Use